 Terry Lee Brubaker.
 Mr. Brubaker has been our chief operating officer, secretary and a director since our inception.
 He also served as our president from May 2001 through April 2004, when he assumed the duties of vice chairman.
 Mr. Brubaker has also served as a director of our Adviser since its inception.
 He also served as president of our Adviser from its inception through February 2006, when he assumed the duties of vice chairman, chief operating officer and secretary.
 He has served as vice chairman, chief operating officer, secretary and as a director of Gladstone Investment since its inception.
+Mr. Brubaker has also served chief operating officer, secretary and as a director of Gladstone Investment since its inception.
 Mr. Brubaker has also served chief operating officer, secretary and as a director of Gladstone Commercial since February 2003, and as president from February 2003 through July 2007, when he assumed the duties of vice chairman.
-In March 1999, Mr. Brubaker founded and, until May 1, 2003, served as chairman of Heads Up Systems, a company providing process industries with leading edge technology.
-From 1996 to 1999, Mr. Brubaker served as vice president of the paper group for the American Forest & Paper Association.
+In March 1999, Mr. Brubaker served as vice president of the paper group for the American Forest & Paper Association.
 From 1992 to 1995, Mr. Brubaker served as president of Interstate Resources, a pulp and paper company.
 From 1991 to 1992, Mr. Brubaker served as president of IRI, a radiation measurement equipment manufacturer.
 From 1981 to 1991, Mr. Brubaker held several management positions at James River Corporation, a forest and paper company, including vice president of strategic planning from 1981 to 1982, group vice president of the Groveton Group and Premium Printing Papers from 1982 to 1990, and vice president of human resources development in 1991.
-From 1976 to 1981, Mr. Brubaker was strategic planning manager and marketing manager of white papers at Boise Cascade.
-Previously, Mr. Brubaker was a senior engagement manager at McKinsey & Company from 1972 to 1976.
-Prior to 1972, Mr. Brubaker was a U.S. Navy fighter pilot.
+From 1976 to 1978, Mr. Brubaker was a U.S. Navy fighter pilot.
 Mr. Brubaker holds an MBA from the Harvard Business School and a BSE from Princeton University.
-Mr.
+Mr. Brubaker was selected to serve as a director on our Board due to his more than thirty years of experience in various mid-level and senior management positions at several corporations as well as his past service on our Board since our inception.